 Choosing a suffix

-Finally let’s consider the definitions of domains and which are adopted more frequently.
+Finally, let’s consider the definitions of domains and which are adopted more frequently.
 Country-specified domains are that of, for instance, .co.uk, .ca, .jp.
-Such are beneficial if your target audience are based in a local community or, if you are delivering to an audience in a specific country.
+Such is beneficial if your target audience is based in a local community or if you are delivering to an audience in a specific country.
 Whereas .com domains are beneficial if your target audience is international.

 The most popular adopted domain is .com.
 This is because the “average Joe”, on hearing a company name would, by default type it into their browsers.
-Therefore, where this type of domain usually reflected a commercial comapny with an international target audience, currently bussinesses of any size are adopting .com domains.
+Therefore, where this type of domain usually reflected a commercial company with an international target audience, currently businesses of any size are adopting .com domains.